 Also at far left, just above the Akameter, is a Russian Lomo "Blik" metric rangefinder attachment, along with its platic case.
 The vertical split image is a little more difficult to see than the Akameter's, but I purchased this rangefnder to use with a folding Voigtlander Bessa camera whose lens is marked in meters.

-First image, left to right, a Weston Model 348, a Metraphot 3, and a Brockway branded Sekonic Studio Model S. Second image, a ca 1968 Horvex 3 meter in original box by Metrawatt.
+First image, left to right, a Weston Model 348, a Metraphot 3, and a Brockway Sekonic Studio Model S. Second image, a ca 1968 Horvex 3 meter in original box by Metrawatt.
 Before auto exposure, you either used your experience or the Sunny 16 rule to set exposure, or used the exposure guide printed on the inside of the film box, or a handheld meter, such as the four shown here.

 The Weston 348 was Weston's only CdS meter and dates to the mid-1960's.
 Weston meters date to 1932, and were probably the first modern light meters available.
 All their meters are highly regarded, and would probably still be in use if batteries were available for them.